Thursday, April 2, 2026

 The Lord chooses to rely on others.

-He chooses to work through ordinary people.
+He chooses to work through what is ordinary.

-And that includes all of us.
+And that includes us.

 The Master has need of you.